 At the UT, we do excellent research on health tech innovation.
 Still, it remains difficult to bring those innovations to society and the healthcare market and create the impact we want to achieve: improving healthcare.
 To enlarge the impact of health technology on society, an integral approach is needed to take into account more than solely a mere technical focus on the creation of (smart) products and services.
-For instance, a social-economic, ethical, governance, behavioural and cultural perspective that influence adoption and acceptance of novel technologies.
+For instance, a social-economic, ethical, governance, behavioral and cultural perspective that influence adoption and acceptance of novel technologies.
 Early involvement of stakeholders and end-users prevent ‘mismatches’ in research, ensure commitment and understanding, but also attract fertile investors.

 It is our mission to improve the performance, uptake and impact of health technologies developed at the UT that will contribute to making our healthcare future-proof.